Amorymeltzer/dotfiles/flycheck.md

   - [x] Customize-group, etc.
   - [ ] Faces?
 Copy flymake, or start over fresh, using whatever the theme picks up?
 Split the difference?
   - [ ] Consider turning margin on?
 Big change for everybody but maybe worth it long-term?
+  - [ ] Consider whether to include stuff in custom or init file
+	- If custom, easier (no buffer-local, etc.) but nicer/cleaner if init?
 - [x] Language-specific stuff <https://www.flycheck.org/en/latest/languages.html>
   - For each, check:
 	- Correct program found and working; Maybe: <https://www.flycheck.org/en/latest/user/syntax-checkers.html>